SarthakMakhija/tech-lessons/_posts/2021-04-04-diving-into-java-bytecode.md

 ### Bytecode execution model

 JVM operates using stack as its execution model.
-Stack, LocalVariableTable and the constant pool of a class are used in order to execute bytecode.

-**Stack**
+Stack is a collection of frames, each of which is allocated when a method is invoked.

+A stack frame consists of -

+**Operand Stack**
-Most of the opcodes operate by pushing-in or popping-out value to or from the stack.
+Most of the opcodes operate by pushing-in or popping-out value to or from the operand stack.
 Eg; **iconst_0** pushes 0 on top of the stack.

-**LocalVariableTable**
-In order to allow a variable to be assigned a value, a local variable table is used. ```LocalVariableTable``` is a simple data structure which contains the name of the variable, its data type, its slot along with some other fields.
+**LocalVariableTable (an array of local variables)** In order to allow a variable to be assigned a value, a local variable table is used. ```LocalVariableTable``` is a simple data structure which contains the name of the variable, its data type, its slot along with some other fields.